 Early Childhood Education Degree and Career Overview

 An Early Childhood Education degree can help prepare you for a rewarding career teaching children in the preschool age.
-Early childhood educators are responsible for caring and educating young children.
-The areas of study within this career focuses on both the cognitive and social development and includes various activities that engage a students abilities to flourish.
+Early childhood educators are responsible for caring for and educating young children.
+The areas of study within this career focus on both the cognitive and social development which includes various activities that engage a students abilities to flourish.
 At Gwynedd Mercy University, you can earn an early childhood education degree in four years and gain real-world experience through our hands-on learning approach.
-This in-demand degree program allows students to get real-world experience that make a difference in the lives of children within the Philadelphia community.
+This in-demand degree program allows students to get real-world experience that makes a difference in the lives of children within the Philadelphia community.

 What is Early Childhood Education?

 Early Childhood Education Degree Requirements